ysakh-with-a-v/ysakh-with-a-v/README.md

 - 👋 Hi, I’m @ysakh-with-a-v
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning python for AI/ML and Data science
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vysakhtheofficialmail@gmail.com

 <!---